Code-Scooter/MERN-Amazona/README.md

 # MERN AMAZONA -- Full Stack Project

-Today, I am very exctied to start a new project to pursue my software engineer career.
+I am very exctied to start a new project to pursue my software engineer career.

 So I wanna build a full stack project which this website maybe like Amazon to sell something.